Customer Success Strategies to Reduce Customer Churn in 90 days

 What is this e-book about?

-Whether you have teams of customer success managers for a few months or even years, these strategies will be valuable in reducing customer churn.
+Whether you have a single customer success manager or a team of customer success managers, for a few months or few years, these strategies will be valuable in reducing customer churn.

 Overview Customer Success Strategies………………………………..2

 4. Segmenting Customer Churn ………………………………………12

 5. Customer Churn: Bad Fit ……………………………………………14

 9. Customer Churn: User left the company……………………..29

 10. Customer Churn: High Price ……………………………………..33

 Customer Success Strategies

 Everyone will tell you customer success is a long term game.
 And there is no doubt that benefits surpass the efforts and investments by many folds.